 Paired with focaccia and cheese plate.

 Another world famous Wine Nerd Herd Virtual Tasting this time on the docket was Spanish wines.
 This 100% Grarnacha showed in full force...caramel and violets on the nose-delicate in so many ways, not overly oaked, such fine balance and precision that speaks of a hybrid of old and new world.
-Drinks well now, yet has many many years ahead of it. @thewinenerdherd — a year ago
+Drinks well now, yet has many many years ahead of it. @thewinenerdherd — 4 years ago